wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 ![](@attachment/Clipboard_2020-06-03-07-56-53.png) 5:47

-Now when you log that, you will see how far from the top you are scrolled and the second number is how high the actual scrollable div is.
+Now when you log that, you will see how far from the top you are scrolled and the second number is how high the actual scroll-able div is.

 When you reach the very end, you should see the values are close.